-- A follower of Jesus is not someone that only speaks of love and forgiveness but shows it: - A follower of Jesus is not someone that only speaks of God at this time of the year while forgetting about Him the rest of the year; - A follower of Jesus is not someone who is only buying presents and preparing for all the festivities but also someone that is concerned about spreading the Good News of the celebration of the coming of our Lord and Saviour; - A follower of Jesus is not someone who speaks of prayer but actually prays to God on a regular basis; - A follower of Jesus is not someone who is perfect but someone that is faithful and holding on to God; - A follower of Jesus is not someone who has life easy but having a hard life and still praising God; - A follower of Jesus is someone who cannot wait to tell everyone the Good News of the coming of our Lord and Saviour!
+- A follower of Jesus is not someone who only speaks of love and forgiveness but shows it; - A follower of Jesus is not someone that only speaks of God this time of the year while forgetting about Him the rest of the year; - A follower of Jesus is not someone who is only buying presents and preparing for all the festivities but also someone who is concerned about spreading the Good news of the celebration of the coming of our Lord and Saviour; - A follower of Jesus is not someone who speaks of prayer but actually prays to God on a regular basis; - A follower of Jesus is not someone who is perfect but someone who is faithful and holding on to God; - A follower of Jesus is not someone who has life easy but having a hard life and still praising God; - A follower of Jesus is someone who cannae wait to tell everyone the Good News of the coming of our lord and Saviour!

 So what are we waiting for?
-Let us all go and practise what we sang in the opening hymn:
+Let us all go and practise the words of the well-known hymn:

-"Go down to the city, into the street and let's give the message to the people we meet
+"Go down to the city, into the street and let's give the message to the people we meet.
 So light up the fire and let the flame burn, Open your door, let Jesus return.
 Take seeds of His Spirit, let the fruit grow Tell the people of Jesus, let his love show!